Aquafortis/woo-align-child/README.md

 It is assumed that if the theme developer has hacked, hooked, or modified any WooCommerce files, they should have already fixed the problem with aligning the buttons.

+If it is not working on your theme chances are your theme has been modified or hacked, and this plugin will NOT work.

+You can either choose another theme, or contact your theme developer and ask them to fix their theme.

 ### How to use Woo Align Buttons in your own theme:

 **1**.
 Copy the `wooalign-public.js` file to your theme's js folder.